xbassi/game_of_deep_learning/readme.md

 Totally : 6252 images

-My Split -  (88% in train 12% in validation)
+Data Split -  (88% in train 12% in validation)
 5500 images in train
 752 images in validation
 (As seen in the makeFolders.py file)